farling42/fvtt-import-realmworks/README.md

 or if you're feeling really generous you could set up a regular contribution at [Patreon](https://www.patreon.com/amusingtime)

 ## Changelog
+0.5.0 Add decoding of Savage Worlds (not Adventure Edition) from HL portfolio files for use in the SWADE game system.

+0.4.1 Fix a bug where it was required to have DND5E installed in order for the module to load for ANY game systems.

 0.4.0 Add decoding of D&D 5E characters from HeroLab portfolio files.
 Remove support for 0.7.x versions of Foundry.